Baby Oil – Another Secret Hair Care Product that Won’t Break the Bank

-Sleep Apnea may not be causing your hair loss directly, but your mask, how you wear it and the straps can.
+Sleep Apnea may not be causing your hair loss directly, but your mask, how you wear it and the straps can erode a thinning dent.
 So how can you combat this?

-According to the World Health Organization, sleep apnea (also called Obstructive Sleep Apnoea Syndrome) is a clinical disorder marked by frequent pauses in breathing during sleep usually accompanied by loud snoring.
-With each pause that occurs as one sleeps, oxygen-supply to the body is cut off for a few seconds.
+Sleep apnea (also called Obstructive Sleep Apnoea Syndrome) is a clinical disorder marked by frequent pauses in breathing during sleep.
+With each pause oxygen-supply to the body is cut off for a few seconds.
 As a result, the brain has to briefly wake up to re-open the airways before breathing can continue.
 Waking up several times at night can leave a person tired, excessively dizzy and sleepy during the day.
 Headaches and difficulty in concentrating can also occur.
-Not only this, but the experience can be very scary and uncomfortable for both the sufferer and partners or family.
+This experience can be scary and uncomfortable for both sufferer and family.

 To mitigate these symptoms and improve breathing for sleep apnea patients, most Doctors recommend a CPAP.
 CPAP is an acronym for Continuous Positive Airway Pressure.
 The CPAP is a machine which creates a form of positive airway pressure ventilation.
 The air is delivered via a mask which applies mild air pressure continuously to keep the airways open for people who struggle to breathe spontaneously on their own.

-CPAP is a great solution and serves as an alternative to positive end-expiratory pressure (PEEP).
-However, it has been found to result in hair loss for wearers, especially in the areas where the mask meets with the hair.
-This is because when two surfaces rub together, friction is created, and it is this friction that can cause hair loss and breakage.
-Even a cotton pillowcase can cause friction against your delicate hair, however this is much worse for mask-wearing apnea sufferers who are already disposed to more tossing and turning at night.
+CPAP is a great solution for sufferers and serves as an alternative to positive end-expiratory pressure (PEEP).
+However, it has been found to result in hair loss for wearers, especially in the areas where the mask strap sits across the head.
+Over time a CPAP can cause bald spots, hair thinning or a so called “mask-dent” or CPAP dent, right across the back of the head where the mask rubs.
+This is because of surface friction between the rough elastic type strap fabrics and the delicate hair follicles of the scalp; and it is this friction that can cause hair loss and breakage.
+A cotton pillowcase can cause already cause friction against your delicate hair, however this is much worse for mask-wearing apnea sufferers who are already disposed to more tossing and turning at night.

 The solution to reduction of friction is simply to provide an intermediary “glide-layer” between the two surfaces; much like a blister plaster favoured by runners; however for hair, there’s a more glamourous solution.
 Here are our tried and tested recommendations for stopping this friction-related hair loss.